MicheleTobias/workshop-photogrammetry/README.md

 ## Existing Datasets

 Existing datasets have some advantages.
 Existing data is the only way to get imagery from the past (without a time machine).
-If I want to know what a site looked like 10 years ago, I cant' go back in time to collect new data, I have to consult an exisitng dataset.
+If I want to know what a site looked like 10 years ago, I cant' go back in time to collect new data, I have to consult an existing dataset.

 Existing datasets have disadvantages.
 You have to work with what already exists, which means you're limited to what other people decided to collect and by the technology of the time.
 For example, color photography wasn't widely available until Kodak introduced Kodachrome film in 1935.
 I still wouldn't expect to find many color air photos from this time.